What to expect from your GP appointment under the new Covid-19 restrictions https://www.youtube.com/watch?v=gXHPWbEmp5s&feature=youtu.be

 Should you feel uncomfortable about using such a system, you can obtain help, or book in with our reception staff in the traditional manner.

-(This service is suspended at the moment due to COVID-19) We also offer some appointments at our weekday hub at Hollybrook Medical Centre, Littleover (Monday to Friday) and Chelleston Medical Centre, Chelleston (Monday Only), 6.30 – 8pm.
+(This service is suspended at the moment due to COVID-19 and due to be re-instated in October 2022) We also offer some appointments at our weekday hub at Hollybrook Medical Centre, Littleover (Monday to Friday) and Chelleston Medical Centre, Chelleston (Monday Only), 6.30 – 8pm.
 Weekend appointments are available on Saturday at Haven Medical Centre, Allenton and on Sunday at Wellbrook Surgery, Hilton.
 Hub appointments are for acute problems and may mean you are treated by a General Practitioner or Nurse Practitioner.
 We also have capacity to offer dressings for patients on Saturdays at the Haven hub, Phlebotomy appointments on most openings, and smear clinics.
 More details about the hub can be found here.

 See online service tab for more information of how to book and appointment online via your mobile phone or to request repeat prescriptions.